5 Clever Ways to Make the First Move Before Valentine's Day

 "Candlelit dinner or laid-back movie night?"

-Leading with a question is a great way to ensure a match’s response, but it also lets you get to know the person behind the profile.
-With slight adjustments, a tried-and-true icebreaker like “would you rather” can spark an energetic conversation while helping you discover any common interests you and your future date may share.
+Leading with a question is a great way to help ensure a match responds, but it also lets you get to know the person behind the profile.
+With slight adjustments, a tried-and-true icebreaker can spark an energetic conversation while helping you discover any common interests you and your future date may share.

 The Hollywood Heavy-Hitter